-The temple strictly follows the traditional Chinese temple style.
+The Jile Temple strictly follows the traditional Chinese temple style.
 It is a magnificent and resplendent architectural complex.
-Every house is built of blue bricks and glazed colored tiles.
+Every house was built of blue bricks and glazed colored tiles.
 Facing south, it can be divided into three courtyards on the left, middle and right.
-The Mountain Gate is built to resemble the Chinese character "山" (mountain in English), thus the name "Mountain Gate".
+The Mountain Gate was built to resemble the Chinese character "山" (mountain in English), thus the name "Mountain Gate".
 The front hall is the Heavenly King Hall, followed by the Hall of Mahavira, the Hall of Three Saints and Scriptures-storing Tower according to priority.

 |Entrance of Jile Temple|